Replenishing Pastor Burnout

 Spiritual leaders provide care to those who have many different needs.
 A pastor's comfort during an illness can be essential for those with faith.
 Pastors may be caring for parishioners who are struggling while also tending to other obligations of being a pastor: attending and/or leading meetings, advising how members can work together, resolving conflicts among churchgoers, preparing a weekly service that is both inspirational and interesting, preparing sermons, and teaching lessons for small group studies.

 It all takes work and can feel like it all piles up.
 Unlike a traditional 9am to 5pm job, a pastor can often find themselves never leaving work.
 Work occupies their thoughts throughout the day.
-Lacking spacious time, they may start to become irritated and weary.
+Lacking time, they may start to become irritated and weary.

 This can lead to physical, emotional, and mental exhaustion.
 To add to the exhaustion, they may also feel guilty admitting to feeling tired and worn down.
 The analogy that you cannot fill someone else’s teacup from an empty teapot aptly describes caregiver burnout.
 If your teapot is empty, it is time to pause to rest, relax, and fill your spiritual cup.